HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

 Just the attribute name.
 The value is implicitly the empty string.

-In the following example, the disabled attribute is given with the empty attribute syntax:
+In the following example, the `uniquely` attribute is given with the empty attribute syntax:

 ```html
     <init as="_TIMERS" uniquely by="id">